Satavahana dynasty: Language

+Considered an ancestor language of modern Marathi, Maharashtri Prakrit was adopted as a courtly, or official, language by the Satavahana dynasty.

-The Satvahanas also used Sanskrit in political inscriptions, but rarely.
+The Satvahanas also used Sanskrit in political inscriptions, but this was rare.
 A fragmentary inscription found close to the Nashik prashasti of Gautamiputra Satakarni uses Sanskrit verses in vasanta-tilaka metre to describe a deceased king (probably Gautamiputra).
 A Sanskrit inscription found at Sannati probably refers to Gautamiputra Shri Satakarni, one of whose coins also features a Sanskrit legend.